 How Self-Watering Containers Work

 With a traditional container, you water the plant from the top.
 A percentage of the water you pour doesn’t even make it to the roots.
 By contrast, in self-watering containers the plants' roots suck up the water from the reservoir container below.

 As I mentioned earlier, self-watering containers are made up of two 5-gallon containers.
 They are called the reservoir and planting containers.
 The outside container is the reservoir container.
 It holds the wicking basket and the water.

 Following the instructions above, the planting container is placed inside of the reservoir container with the deli container centered.

-When putting the container together, the wicking basket is filled with soil and then moistened with water.
-Then more soil is added to fill the planting container and moistened as well.
+When you put the self-watering container together, fill the wicking basket with soil and then moisten with water.
+Then add more soil to fill the planting container, moistening that as well.

 You can water the self-watering container by removing the planting container and pouring water directly into the reservoir container until it reaches the overflow hole.

-Depending on the plant, temperature and sunlight, you can water the plant once per week.
+Depending on the plant, temperature and sunlight, water the plant just once per week -- or less.
 I’ve gone away for up to three weeks and they’ve been fine.